pflanze/ml2json/docs/usage.md

 --attachment-basedir option.

-3. it's possible to customize what fields are output in the JSON by using a config file; see example_config.pl and ./mk2json --help.
+3. it's possible to customize what fields are output in the JSON by using a config file; see default_config.pl and ./mk2json --help.

 4. run './mk2json sourcedir targetfile', perhaps with the additional options of your choice (in particular you need to use the --mbox-glob